ZacharyMasson/a3web/README.md

 ### Ridley
 Portfolio Page - Past and Present projects.
 Finished by Week 12 Lab.
 Includes:
-Present Portfolio Items as slideshow carousel
-Past Portfolio items as tile gallery of images with descriptions Responsive styling for both of the above
+Present Portfolio Items as slideshow carousel of images with text blurbs Past Portfolio items as tile gallery of images with descriptions Responsive styling for both of the above
 Anchor links to parts of page from navbar